s2t2/ml-music-2023/README.md

 Download the ["gtzan-dataset-music-genre-classification" dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) from Kaggle.
 Unzip, as necessary.
 Rename the unzipped folder as "gtzan" and move it into the "data" directory.

-Generate MFCCs from the raw audio files, optionally specifying the track length in seconds (e.g. 3, 30), and the number of MFCCs (uses 20 by default, to match provided GTZAN CSV file):
+Generate MFCCs from the raw audio files, optionally specifying the track length in seconds (e.g. 3, 30), and the number of MFCCs (FYI provided GTZAN features CSV file is based on 20 MFCCs):

 ```sh
 TRACK_LENGTH=3 N_MFCC=2 python -m app.jobs.process_gtzan_audio